OpenGradient/BitQuant-Subnet/README.md

 ---
 ## Introduction

-OpenGradient's Quant Subnet implements a decentralized AI framework for quantitative DeFi analysis on the Bittensor network.
+OpenGradient's BitQuant Subnet implements a decentralized AI framework for quantitative DeFi analysis on the Bittensor network.
 Through natural language interfaces, it enables:
 - ML-powered market analytics
 - Portfolio analysis and optimization
 - Risk assessment and trend analysis